 Funding will not be provided for the purchase of pleasure crafts and recreational vehicles, personal or domestic expenditures, project administration costs, or labour costs for the applicant.
 Further, multiple applications for the same project activity to maximize funding are not eligible.

 For all applications, the applicant must provide details outlining the resource management and economic viability of the proposed project, including background information on the objectives, project description, resources utilized etc, short- and long-term economic, resource and cultural benefits, and agencies providing financial or advisory services.
 Allapplications must include supplier quotes for all proposed expenditures and a demonstration of community support by either a letter or Band Council Resolution.
 Applications that do not include these required supporting documents at the time of submission will not be reviewed.

-Applications are now being accepted for 2020-21.
-The deadline to apply has been extended to Monday, November 18, 2019.
+Applications are now being accepted for 2021-22.
+The deadline to apply is Monday, October 26, 2020 by 11:59 pm EDT.
 Interested applicants are encouraged to start their application early to ensure they can complete the application form and obtain the required supporting documents.
 If you have questions, please contact the CORDA Office by e-mail at email@example.com or by telephone at 705-295-7116.

 Application Review Process

 Complete applications received by the deadline will be reviewed and ranked based on selection criteria established by the CORDA Committee.
 Applications are reviewed for administrative criteria, including strength of the project plan, economic benefits, regional need, and benefits to traditional knowledge/cultural values.
 The CORDA Committee reviews each project proposal to determine the level of funding that will be granted to each project.